mani11/udacitu_log_analysis/README.md

 When vagrant up is finished running, you will get your shell prompt back.
 At this point, you can run _**vagrant ssh**_ to log in to your newly installed Linux VM!

+**Running the database**

+The PostgreSQL database server will automatically be started inside the VM.
+You can use the psql command-line tool to access it and run SQL statements:

+**Download the data**

+Next, download the data <a href=https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip.>here</a> You will need to unzip this file after downloading it.
+The file inside is called newsdata.sql.
+Put this file into the vagrant directory, which is shared with your virtual machine.
+To load the data, cd into the vagrant directory and use the command psql -d news -f newsdata.sql.

+**Creating Views**

 You should create the following views:

 1.This view is the join of articles and authors table.
 It has the information about the author id, author name, num of articles written by the author and the slug of the articles.